 So, why should you stay in touch with a hiring manager?

 75% of hiring managers genuinely appreciate receiving some form of thanks from a candidate following an interview.
 It shows you respect their time and energy.

-Following up shows dedication to the position.
-It’s the last step, yet some people don’t even consider it necessary.
-Reaching out reveals a little extra bit of effort on your part, and there’s a huge difference between 99% and 100%.
+Following up also shows dedication to the position.
+Reaching out reveals a little extra bit of effort on your part, and makes the hiring manager more likely to remember you positively.

-4. Five Useful Tips on How to Follow Up
+4. How to Write a Follow Up Letter

 Finally, follow these tips to make your final pitch a quality one.